-With his diverse experience in cinema, TV dramas, in addition to commercials and music video, Director Hadi El Bagoury’s experience was not only about making mere attempts in these fields, but it was about using his experience through alternative creative media.
+With his diverse experience in cinema, TV dramas, in addition to commercials and music video, Director Hadi Elbagoury’s experience was not only about making mere attempts in these fields, but it was about using his experience through alternative creative media.

-Hadi made his way to the world of cinema through his film Wahed Sahih, which was screened in 2011.
+Hadi made his first foray into to the world of cinema through his film Wahed Sahih, which was screened in 2011.
 Not only was the film a significantly successful hit in theatres, but it was also the festival opener of the Dubai International Film Festival (DIFF) in 2011 as part of Muhr Arab Feature Competition, and Hadi won the Best Directorial Debut award from the Egyptian National Film Center.

 Elbagoury also directed the thriller film Warda (2014) with the contribution of The Producers, which was a box-office hit in Egypt and the Arab world.
 The film grabbed the media’s attention and audiences on social media for being inspired by true events.
 Warda is the first Egyptian feature to be shot in Found-footage style and the first film in the Arab filmmaking community to have its final cut revamped based on the audiences' remarks on the ending in a test screening held prior to its theatrical release.